-The composition of the Supervisory Board as of December 2021 was as follows:
+The composition of the Supervisory Board as of December 2022 was as follows:

 - 1. Marcel Zeitinger (Chairperson)

 - 2. Gian Marco Felice

 - 3. Sandrine Massiani

 - 4. Nino Dadunashvili (independent member)

-- 5. Teona Makalatia (independent member)

-- 6. Rainer Peter Ottenstein (independent member)
+- 5. Rainer Peter Ottenstein (independent member)

 The Supervisory Board meetings are held at least once a quarter.
 At the Supervisory Board meeting, the quorum is composed of at least two-thirds of the Supervisory Board members.
 Decisions on the Supervisory Board meetings are considered by a simple majority of votes present.